microsoft/vscode-docs/api/extension-guides/web-extensions.md

 Web extensions are hosted on the [Marketplace](https://marketplace.visualstudio.com/vscode) along with other extensions.
 Make sure to use the latest version of `vsce` to publish your extension. `vsce` tags all web extensions using the [rules](#web-extension-enablement) that define if an extension can run on a web extension host.

-## Miscellaneous

-### Web extension restrictions

-As described above, web extensions are restricted by the browser runtime environment.
-This disqualifies extensions that depend on libraries written in programming languages other than JavaScript.
-Invoking OS commands and forking processes are not possible.

-However, some libraries can be compiled to [WebAssembly](https://webassembly.org/).
-The [vscode-anycode](https://github.com/microsoft/vscode-anycode) extension is an example.

-WebWorkers can be used as an alternative to forking processes.
-We have updated several language servers to run as web extensions, including the built-in [JSON](https://github.com/microsoft/vscode/tree/main/extensions/json-language-features), [CSS](https://github.com/microsoft/vscode/tree/main/extensions/css-language-features) and [HTML](https://github.com/microsoft/vscode/tree/main/extensions/html-language-features) language servers.
-The [Language Server Protocol](#language-server-protocol-in-web-extensions) section below gives more details.

-Web extensions don't have access to the operating system file system.
-All file operations need to go through the asynchronous vscode `workspace.fs` API.

-### Update existing extensions to Web extensions
+## Update existing extensions to Web extensions

+### Extension without code

 Extensions that have no code, but only contribution points (for example, themes, snippets, and basic language extensions) don't need any modification.
 They can run in a web extension host and can be installed from the Extensions view.
 Republishing is not necessary, but when publishing a new version of the extension, make sure to use the most current version of `vsce`.

+### Migrate extension with code

-Extensions with source code (defined by the `main` property) need to add the `browser` property to point to a [web extension main file](#web-extension-main-file).
+Extensions with source code (defined by the `main` property) need to provide a [web extension main file](#web-extension-main-file) and set the `browser` property in `packge.json`.

+Use this steps to recompile your extension code for the browser environment:

-* Add a webpack config file as shown in the [webpack configuration](#webpack-configuration) section.
-You can also add new sections to your existing webpack config file.
+* Add a webpack config file as shown in the [webpack configuration](#webpack-configuration) section at add a new item to your existing webpack file.
 * Add the `launch.json` and `tasks.json` files as shown above.
+* In web pack config file set the input file to the existing Node.js main file or create a new main file for the web extension.
+* In `package.js` add a `browser` property with the output path specified in the webpack config file and the scripts to run web as shown in the [Web extension anatomy](#web_extension_anatomy) section.
+* run `npm run compile-web` to invoke webpack and see where work is needed to make your extension run in the web.

 To make sure as much source code as possible can be reused, here are a few techniques:

+ * To polyfill a Node.js core module such as `path`, add a entry to [resolve.fallback](https://webpack.js.org/configuration/resolve/#resolvefallback)

+ * To provide a Node.js global such as `process` use the [DefinePlugin plugin](https://webpack.js.org/plugins/define-plugin/)

+ * To provide and alternate implementation for a node module or source file, use [resolve.alias](https://webpack.js.org/configuration/resolve/#resolvealias)

+ * Some node modules have separate `browser` and `main` entry points and can be used in both environments.
+Webpack will automatically select the correct one.
+Examples for that are [request-light](https://github.com/microsoft/node-request-light) and [vscode-nls](https://github.com/Microsoft/vscode-nls).

  * Separate your code in a browser part, Node.js part, and common part.
 In common, only use code that works in both the browser and Node.js runtime.
 Create abstractions for functionality that has different implementations in Node.js and the browser.
-* Some node modules have separate `browser` and `main` entry points and webpack will automatically select the correct one.
-Examples for that are [request-light](https://github.com/microsoft/node-request-light) and [vscode-nls](https://github.com/Microsoft/vscode-nls).
-* Alternatively, use [resolve.alias](https://webpack.js.org/configuration/resolve/#resolvealias) in the webpack file to provide an alternate implementation for a node module.

-Look out for usages of `path`, `URI.file`, `context.extensionPath`, `rootPath`. `uri.fsPath`.
+ * Look out for usages of `path`, `URI.file`, `context.extensionPath`, `rootPath`. `uri.fsPath`.
 These will not work with virtual workspaces (non-file system) as they are used in VS Code Web.
 Instead use URIs with `URI.parse`, `context.extensionUri`.
 The [vscode-uri](https://www.npmjs.com/package/vscode-uri) node modules provides `joinPath`, `dirName`, `baseName`, `extName`, `resolvePath`.

-Look out for usages of `fs`.
+ * Look out for usages of `fs`.
 Replace by using vscode `workspace.fs`

 It is fine to provide less functionality when your extension is running in the web.
 Use [when clause contexts](/api/references/when-clause-contexts) to control which commands, views, and tasks are available or hidden with running in a virtual workspace on the web.